2.2.2.1 C#/.NET

 Console.WriteLine($"Deep Link: {createdVerification.DeepLink}");

-// Use should return VerificationKey with DeepLink to the your mobile/web app
+// Return VerificationKey and DeepLink to your mobile/web app

 }